The Ultimate Guide to Fixing Hip Pain After Cycling

 Your hips are central to a smooth pedal stroke, power output, and overall speed.
 Here’s what’s happening under the hood:

-• Internal rotation – slight inward rotation helps the femur move optimally.
-Limited rotation increases strain.
+Internal rotation – slight inward rotation helps the femur move optimally.
+The subtle rotation that keeps your femur tracking smoothly.

 Fixing Hip Pain After Cycling: Mobility, Strength, and Coordination